dianavolt/unit-test-conventions-jest/8-snapshots.md

 #### Perform shallow render on React components
 When possible use [shallow](https://enzymejs.github.io/enzyme/docs/api/shallow.html) render instead of snapshot testing on React components.
-Shallow render checks if certain elements exist or if their value is affected by passing configuration prop.
+Enzyme's shallow render checks if certain elements exist or if their value is affected by passing configuration prop.

 ```javascript
 // [styled component in a div]